To contact the Chair of Governors, please email: email@example.com

 We appoint individual governors to take responsibility for a particular key area of importance, such as safeguarding, or health and safety.
 A link governor keeps a close eye on behalf of the whole governing body, and provides a communication channel between us and the key staff responsible for the area in question.
 The link governor will make sure that the school is fulfilling its legal requirements, and will support the relevant member of staff in doing so if necessary.

 Schools often used to appoint link governors to each subject area, or school year group.
 However where there are no specific needs, this is a bit of a waste of everyone’s time.
 We appoint link governors to whole-school issues.
-Currently we have link governors for safeguarding, health and safety, SEND, Pupil Premium, careers, and data analysis.
+Currently we have link governors for safeguarding, health and safety, SEND, Pupil Premium and careers.

-If you require a copy of the minutes from the Governing Body meetings, please e-mail Mrs V Wolf, Clerk to the Governing Body – firstname.lastname@example.org, stating which minutes you require.
+If you require a copy of the minutes from the Governing Body meetings, please e-mail Mrs V Wolf, Governance Professional – firstname.lastname@example.org, stating which minutes you require.